 Your bin company will either calculate the cost of collecting your rubbish by its weight or charge you for each bin collection (this is called a ’per lift charge’).
 Some contracts may have a combination of the two.

 Bin collection fees and charging structures will be different depending on which private bin company you choose.

 You should shop around for a service that best suits your needs.

 You can also dispose of certain types of waste for free at your local Bring Bank, for example, glass and aluminium and tin cans.

 Some recycling centres may charge a small entry fee.
 You may be charged extra for certain items, such as mattresses or carpets, or for large amounts of rubbish.
 Recycling centres are also called Civic Amenity Sites.

 If you use a landfill site, there are entry charges for cars and car trailers.
 Ask about fees at the recycling centre or landfill site or check your local authority’s website.

 What should I do with bulky waste?

-For information on disposing of electrical or electronic equipment, see our document on Waste from electrical and electronic equipment (WEEE).
+Find information on disposing of waste from electrical and electronic equipment (WEEE).